zensible/art_slideshow/README.md

 # Other stuff:

-If you're trying to create a digital picture frame from an Android device, the author recommends this combo of apps:
+If you're trying to create a digital picture frame out of an Android device, the author recommends this combo of apps:

 https://play.google.com/store/apps/details?id=tk.klurige.fullscreenbrowser&hl=en